top of page

 6. Self-efficacy in career planning and development

-The young people who participated in the Y-WE programme completed questionnaires before and after the programme.
-The results indicated statistically significant improvements in their scores for items one through six, moving from an average level to a high level (see above chart).
-In contrast, the results for the group of young people who did not participate in Y-WE showed no significant difference in the before and after scores.
-In fact, lower scores were recorded for five of the items the second time they were asked to fill in the questionnaire.
+The youths who participated in the Y-WE programme completed questionnaires before and after the programme.
+The results indicated statistically significant improvements in their scores for items one to six, from an average to a higher level (see above chart).
+In contrast, the results for the group of youths who did not participate in Y-WE showed no significant difference in the before and after scores.
+Lower scores were recorded in the second questionnaire that they were asked to fill in.

 Professor Cecilia Chan, Emeritus Professor of the Department of Social Work and Social Administration at the University of Hong Kong led the research.
 She concluded that the results demonstrate the Y-WE programme’s effectiveness in enhancing the vocational development capabilities of youth.
 She suggested that if widely implemented, the programme could play a crucial role in breaking the cycle of intergenerational poverty in the city.